 As one of the leading plumbing and heating firms in London, we’re well-versed in gauging what our clients want to know – here’s our guide how to disconnect (and change) a washing machine quickly and safely without any complications.

-There are four essential things to remember:
+There are four very important things to remember.

 - To disconnect the waste pipe, you might need a cap (the waste pipe is larger in diameter than the water inlet, and may be a corrugated hose).
-At the far end, there could be two different fittings.
-Either the waste pipe is simply stuffed down into a U-bend (in which case, just pull it out gently) or it might have a fitting that needs to be unscrewed.
-If you’re not replacing the machine with a newer one, you’ll need to go to your local plumbers’ merchants and buy a solid cap to replace the fitting you’ve unscrewed.
-Otherwise, there’ll be an open pipe leading to the sewer, which could result in unpleasant odours and possible wastewater leaks.
+At the far end there could be two different fittings.
+Either the waste pipe is simply stuffed down in to a U-bend (in which case, just pull it out gently) or it might have a fitting that needs to be unscrewed.
+If you’re not replacing the machine with a newer one, you’ll need to go to your local plumbers merchants and buy a solid cap to replace the fitting you’ve unscrewed.
+Otherwise there’ll be an open pipe leading to the sewer, which could result in unpleasant odours and possible wastewater leaks.

-- Now you can unplug the electrical cord, and the old machine can be moved away.
+- Now you can unplug the electrical cord and the old machine can be moved away.
 To install the new machine, simply follow these instructions in reverse.